My JC Path: From international horseriding to mane-agement accounting

 More than you might think!
 Obviously having run my own business, I know the opportunities and challenges first-hand so I can truly empathise with our clients.
 Business owners appreciate it when their advisers have that in-depth understanding of the issues they’re dealing with, and I can offer added value in that respect.
 I also have specific experience of managing client expectations and deadlines through working with owners and training their horses.

 Finally, I think the most important quality I’ve gained from my first career is confidence.
-Riding and eventing is a very traditional sport and those competing have a lot of connections, going back generations.
+Riding and eventing is a very traditional sport and some of those competing have a lot of connections, going back generations.
 I didn’t have those, so I’ve always had to trust in myself and my abilities to get me where I wanted to be.
 I had to be willing to challenge people and put myself out there.
 Succeeding in a career that I didn’t have a conventional entry into gave me the confidence to change track into accounting, another career I haven’t had a conventional entry into - “I did it once, I can do it again!”

 What do you enjoy most about your current role?